 As for custody of the children, the Court will treat the welfare of the child as paramount.
-In Singapore, it is common for joint custody to be granted so as to include both parents in the decision-making process for the child, while care and control will be given to the parent that the Court deems most fit to carry out the duty.
+In Singapore, it is common for joint custody to be granted to include both parents in the decision-making process for the child, while care and control will be given to the parent that the Court deems most fit to carry out the duty.

 How long is the divorce process?

 The length of divorce proceedings will depend on whether parties are going for an uncontested or contested divorce.

 For an uncontested divorce where parties agree about the reasons behind the divorce as well as how to settle the outstanding ancillary matters, interim judgment will take about 1 month to obtain before final judgment is received 3 months from the date of the interim judgment.

 For a contested divorce, the length of proceedings will largely depend on the complexity of the case.
 Most cases will take between 6 months to 1 year to complete, while certain contentious cases may last more than a year.

-At PKWA Law, our team of Family Lawyers are consistently named as leading Singapore family and divorce lawyers by respected legal publications such as Benchmark Litigation Asia Pacific, Asian Legal Business, Singapore Business Review and Doyle’s Guide to Leading Singapore Family & Divorce Lawyers.
+At PKWA Law, our team of Family Lawyers are consistently named as leading Singapore family and divorce lawyers by respected publications such as The Straits Times, Benchmark Litigation Asia Pacific, Asian Legal Business, Singapore Business Review and Doyle’s Guide to Leading Singapore Family & Divorce Lawyers.